comp-imaging-sci/usct-breast-phantom/README.md

 ### 1. Generation of tissue structure data (tissue label maps)

-An example of a VICTRE phantom (raw format) is available on the (Harvard dataverse)[https://doi.org/10.7910/DVN/1KJK4G].
+An example of a VICTRE phantom (raw format) is available from the [Harvard dataverse](https://doi.org/10.7910/DVN/1KJK4G).
 The example data for testing our code can be downloaded using the following command:
 ```
 wget https://dataverse.harvard.edu/api/access/datafile/4950808 -O ./data/Phantom_set/p_324402160.mhd